thibaultduponchelle/thibaultduponchelle.github.io/_posts/2022-02-03-The-difficult-road-to-Perl.md

 title: The difficult road to Perl
 date: 2022-02-03 15:39:50
 ---
-Around 2010, I was in the middle of my CS studies and I was a pythonista. :clap: :snake:
+Around 2010, I was in the middle of my CS studies and I was a pythonista.

 ![Python](/assets/images/getblu2zkitswfpaxbsn.jpg)

-At that time, it was **python 2.6** dominating but some people were starting to use the new **python 2.7** :new:
+At that time, it was **python 2.6** dominating but some people were starting to use the new **python 2.7**

 **python 2** was far not as good as **python 3** is today (who have been impressively improved :scream:)... but it was so cool!
 And I loved it!

-Python language was *my* thing :heart:
+Python language was *my* thing.

 ## It was another era...
 **python 3** was out but nobody was using it.

-People were posting in forums, do you remember? :grin:
+People were posting in forums, do you remember?

 Python had still the reputation of not doing breaking changes.